Skip to main content

 4. You can configure messaging criteria based on your company’s needs.
 Select the Customize messages option, choose your preferred language for the prompt, set new messages in each tab, and click save.

-5. Inside the reported email destination, select Microsoft and My reporting mailbox only" or "My reporting mailbox only" from Send reported messages to: field.
+5. Inside the reported email destination, select "My reporting mailbox" from the Send reported messages to: drop-down.

 Important: Provide the email address of the internal reporting mailbox where these reports will be sent.